-Fellas,Im off to Colombia in October with my partner to visit her family again...this time I'm dragging a mate along so we can take off surfing for a week (lesson learnt from last trip to escape inlaws ).There is a real good spot I wanted to go in Colombia but recent kidnappings put a stop to that one (the girl just wouldn't go for it) I'm tossing up between Panama and Equador.Both are cheap airfares from Bogota and both offer tours in the same price range.
-The big issue is I suppose crowds ,if you read all the internet sites they all claim no crowds... .Has anyone experienced either or both of these places and give me an opinion first hand.
+Fellas,Im off to Colombia in October with my partner to visit her family again...this time I'm dragging a mate along so we can take off surfing for a week (lesson learnt from last trip to escape inlaws :wink: ).There is a real good spot I wanted to go in Colombia but recent kidnappings put a stop to that one (the girl just wouldn't go for it) I'm tossing up between Panama and Equador.Both are cheap airfares from Bogota and both offer tours in the same price range.
+The big issue is I suppose crowds ,if you read all the internet sites they all claim no crowds... :roll: .Has anyone experienced either or both of these places and give me an opinion first hand.

 Any info appreciated eg I know its southern swells that time of year just not real sure of prvailing winds Pacific Coast South America etc.